Best Dog-Friendly Patios in San Diego

 Credit: Zack Benson

 Finally, a brunch that beckons your furry friend—and a stellar one, at that.
-Wake up on the right side of bed with brunch at Morning Glory: a flamboyant yet chic ‘80s-inspired diner with a unique menu of items to match.
-Located atop the central piazza in Little Italy, it’s the perfect spot to fuel up for your weekend with creative cocktails and specialty items, such as the soufflé pancakes, before heading out and strolling through the quaint, dog-friendly neighborhood.
-Pro tip: there are no reservations.
-Get there early to put your name down—there’s almost always a lengthy wait time!
+Start your day right at Morning Glory, a flamboyant yet chic ’80s-inspired diner with a menu to match.
+Perched above the central piazza in Little Italy, it’s the perfect spot to fuel up for the weekend.
+Sip on creative cocktails and indulge in specialty dishes like their famous soufflĆ© pancakes.
+Afterward, take a leisurely stroll through the charming, dog-friendly neighborhood.

 Location: Little Italy